SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The adjustment[ScrumPillars,Adaptation] must be made as soon as possible to minimize further deviation.

 Adaptation[ScrumPillars,Adaptation] becomes more difficult when the people involved are not empowered[Management] or self-managing[SelfManagement].
-A Scrum Team[ScrumTeam] is expected to adapt[ScrumPillars,Adaptation] the moment it learns anything new through inspection[ScrumPillars,Inspection].
+A Scrum Team[ScrumTeam] is expected to adapt[ScrumPillars,Adaptation] the moment it learns[Learn] anything new through inspection[ScrumPillars,Inspection].

 # Scrum Values[ScrumValues]